dks333/Tiktok-Clone/Documentation/Notes.md

 ### Shooting Video

 `CameraManager` manages capture session, its configurations, video file outputs, and devices' permissions.
 When it starts the recording, the `RecordButton` starts to animate until the recording ends.
-The video file is store in a temporary directory on the device and will be removed when users shoot a new video.
+The video file is stored in a temporary directory on the device and will be removed once users shoot a new video.

 ### Uploading Video

-Uploading videos by calling `videoRef.putFile(from: videoURL, metadata: nil) ` from Firebase Storage.
+Uploading videos by calling `videoRef.putFile(from: videoURL, metadata: nil) ` from Firebase Storage and save video file to Photo Library.

 ## Profile